-It is no small task to manage an organization’s safety training.
+It is no small task to manage an organization’s safety training (even with a safety training guide).
 Each employee has different training requirements, different schedules, and different preferred learning styles.
 When you become overwhelmed with trying to schedule training classes and keeping track of who’s completed what courses, it’s time to turn to modern technology for a solution.

 There are many options out there for safety training management software and finding the one that is right for you can almost be as stressful as managing an organization’s training.
 While most training software will offer similar solutions to your problems, certain ones will better complement your current training program.
 Ask yourself these three questions when you’re shopping for safety training software in order to find the one that best fits your needs.